How Anycast Works - An Introduction to Networking

-Anycast, also known as IP Anycast, is a networking technique that allows for multiple machines to share the same IP address.
-Based on the location of the user request, the routers sends it to the machine in the network that is closest.
+Anycast, also known as IP anycast, is a networking technique that allows for multiple machines to share the same IP address.
+Based on the location of the user request, the routers send it to the machine in the network that is closest.
 This is beneficial since, among other things, it reduces latency and increases redundancy.
-If a particular data center were to go offline, an Anycasted IP would choose the best path for users and automatically redirect them the next closest data center.
-The following outlines some of the pros and cons that are associated with configuring Anycast.
+If a particular data center were to go offline, an anycasted IP would choose the best path for users and automatically redirect them to the next closest data center.
+The following outlines some of the pros and cons that are associated with configuring anycast.

 - Redundancy.
 Anycast improves redundancy by placing multiple servers across the globe using the same IP.
 This allows for traffic to be rerouted to the next nearest server in the case that one server fails or goes offline.